How Does An Escalation Clause in Real Estate Work

 As a buyer, you can never underestimate what is important to a seller.
 You might think that everyone only looks at the price, but that is far from the truth.

-Buyers should understand that an escalator in their offer does not guarantee them of anything.
-A buyer using an escalation clause could, in fact, be the highest bidder but lose out due to terms in another offer that were better for the seller.
+Buyers should understand that an escalator in their offer does not guarantee them anything.
+A buyer using an escalation clause could, in fact, be the highest bidder but lose out due to terms in another offer that was better for the seller.

 You might need a bigger spread for the seller to think twice.
 Something along the lines of five thousand dollars would be more likely to persued them.